brouberol/mojo/README.md

                         The mailgun API URL
   --send-to SEND_TO, -t SEND_TO
-                        The email address new positions will be sent to
+                        The email address new positions will be sent to --send-from SEND_FROM, -f SEND_FROM
+                        The email address new positions will be sent from

 ```

 I run this script daily using a cron job, but you're free to do it however you fancy.